matllubos/django-simple-utilities/README.rst

 		This field is used for models which have tree structure.
 Result is select box which contains values with tree structure.

 			* parent - 	field in string format which point to parent object.
 If parent is same as variable containing TreeForeignKey need not be set.

+	* OrderedForeignKey:
+		constructor:  OrderedForeignKey(to, order_by, **kwargs):

+			if you want set special different ordering in the final select box, you can use this field.

 	* OtherCharField:
 		constructor: OtherCharField(choices=None, other_label=_(u'Other'), hide_relations=None, **kwargs)